IhorHorchakov/kafka-multi-node-cluster/README.md

 Management of the brokers in the cluster is performed by Zookeeper.
 There may be multiple Zookeepers in a cluster, in fact the recommendation is **three to five**, keeping an odd number so that there is always a majority and the number as low as possible to conserve overhead resources.

-In this project I've created setup with 1 Zookeeper and 3 Kafka Brokers:
+In this project I've created setup with 1 Zookeeper and 3 Kafka Brokers.
+A single topic `test-topic` is created with 4 partitions and 3 replicas.

 ![The topology of cluster](https://github.com/IhorHorchakov/kafka-multi-node-cluster/blob/main/img/kafka-cluster.png?raw=true)